Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Near-Optimal Sampling Strategy for V+A

 The same patterns of convergence are found while approximating bivariate functions.
 As plotted in Figure \ref{Sampling 2D}, \texttt{VA+Weight} gives an approximation with higher accuracy than \texttt{QR+Weight} in both domains.
 The difference in the two approximations is less in the 2D domain than in the 1D domain.
-This is because the multivariate Vandermonde matrix $\boldsymbol{A}$ is, in general, less ill-conditioned in 2D domains than in 1D domains.
-That said, the conditioning of the multivariate Vandermonde matrix $\boldsymbol{A}$ varies greatly with the shape of the domain. \texttt{VA+Weight} provides a stable and generalized method for multivariate approximations in irregular domains.
+This is because the multivariate Vandermonde matrix $\A $ is, in general, less ill-conditioned in 2D domains than in 1D domains.
+That said, the conditioning of the multivariate Vandermonde matrix $\A $ varies greatly with the shape of the domain. \texttt{VA+Weight} provides a stable and generalized method for multivariate approximations in irregular domains.

 Finding the best distribution of sample points in a high-dimensional irregular domain is an open question in the literature.
 We highlight that the weighting method in Algorithm \ref{Algo weighted least-square} is a practical tool for finding the near-optimal distribution of the sample points.
 We plot the $\hat{M}=N\log N$ sample points selected by \texttt{VA+Weight} for different domains in Figure \ref{domain}.
 Notice that the selected points are clustered near corners and boundaries.
-This distribution pattern matches the pattern in Padua points in tensor-product domains.
-Note that we did not instruct the \texttt{VA+Weight} algorithm to place the sample points near the boundary.
-The algorithm naturally selected those sample points because at these points the discrete orthogonal polynomials take larger absolute values. \texttt{VA+Weight} shows strong adaptability in selecting near-optimal sample points in irregular domains.
+This distribution pattern matches the pattern in Padua points in tensor-product domains. {This behaviour occurs because the measure we use to select sample points assigns a higher probability to points where the discrete orthogonal polynomials have larger absolute values.
+Typically, these points cluster near the boundaries.
+A simple example is the set of Chebyshev polynomials or Legendre polynomials in the interval $[-1, 1]$, where the polynomials exhibit larger absolute values at the endpoints.}